Yifei20/Yifei20/README.md

 ### Hi there 👋

-- 👨‍🎓 I'm currently an undergraduate student of XJTLU.
+- 👨‍🎓 I've just graduated from XJTLU receiving my *Bachelor Degree* with *First Class Honours*.
 - 📚 I'm going to continue my study in *Artificial Intelligence* at *the University of Edinburgh*!
 - 📝 I'm reconstructing my personal website, including
   - a blog site in *Chinese* (already accessible at: [yeefay.top](https://yeefay.top) to share my experiences and thoughts (maybe)